ChowtooriKedari/HOPPepperGhost/README.md

 ## Development Notes
 - Built with a focus on digital arts integration
 - Includes an admin workflow (restricted to Hopkins staff) for uploading and managing video content
 - Public-facing users can view an introduction and all curated video content once the configuration is finalized

-## Contributing
-At this time, contributions are limited to the project’s internal team.
-If you are interested in collaborating or learning more, please reach out to the Hopkins Center for the Arts at Dartmouth.
+-
 ## License
 This project is maintained by the Hopkins Center for the Arts.
 All rights reserved.